grpc/grpc-swift/README.md

 protoc echo.proto --swift_out=.
 ```

-Swift gRPC, provides a plugin (`protoc-gen-swiftgrpc`) to generate the client
+Swift gRPC provides a plugin (`protoc-gen-swiftgrpc`) to generate the client
 and server for the `Echo` service defined above.
 It can be invoked to produce
 `echo.grpc.swift` as such: